xcore/sc_parser/README.rst

 CompParser: a module for parsing data according to a compiled grammar.
 EbnfGrammarCompiler: a module to generate compiled grammar from an EBNF like grammar.
-ExpressionParsing: a demo usage of the parser modules that implements an expression interpreter.
+ExpressionParser: a demo usage of the parser modules that implements an expression interpreter.
+XmlParser: a demo usage of the parser modules that builds a tree structure that reflects the element structure of an xml source.

 Known Issues
 ============